richardskumat/public-terraform-examples/20200315_gitlab/readme.md

 So, I had to come up with 30 variations of terraform import.

-Plus, 30 variations of 30 resource configuration blocks.
+Plus, I had add 30 resource configuration blocks to my tf files.

 To come up with 30 resource configuration blocks I also copied yesterday's ansible code and just modified the template to